diminako/flexbox-tutorial/README.md

 ## WHY!?
 ----
-Because I suck at CSS and really need to improve my front end styling!
+Because I (used to) suck at CSS and really need to improve my front end styling!